Rooster Town

 Rooster Town, also known as Pakan Town or Pakan Ville was a Métis road allowance community in Manitoba, Canada, located in modern-day Winnipeg.

 Copper kettle sculpture in north Fort Garry marking the former Rooster Town community.

 This Métis settlement existed from the early 1900s to the late 1950s.
 The difficulty of procuring affordable housing close to other members of the Métis community had led families to the decision to build their own housing on the land.
-Originally located near what is now Corydon Avenue in Winnipeg, the community was slowly pushed further south to a more permanent location near where Grant Avenue now runs, in order to accommodate new, higher-income housing development.
+Originally located near what is now Corydon Avenue (City Route 95) in Winnipeg's River Heights neighbourhood, the community was slowly pushed further south to a more permanent location near where Grant Avenue (City Route 105) now runs to accommodate new, higher-income housing development.

-The area was given the name Pakan Town or Pakan Ville by residents of the community, for the abundance of hazelnuts that grew there.
+Residents of the community also called the area Pakan Town and Pakan Ville for the abundance of hazelnut trees (Corylus americana, Corylus cornuta) that grew there.

 The peak population of Rooster Town was from about the mid-1930s to 1945, with close to 250 residents.
-As of 1951, the homes had neither roads, plumbing nor sewers, and were served by a single water pump for which residents needed to travel a mile to access.
-That year the Winnipeg Free Press reported on the area, quoting school trustee Mrs. Nan Murphy describing the homes as "a picture of filth and squalor", saying they were crowded, with residents sometimes sleeping four to a bed.
+As of 1951, the homes had neither roads, plumbing nor sewers, and were served by a single water pump, which residents needed to travel a mile to access.
+That year the Winnipeg Free Press reported on the area, quoting school trustee Mrs. Nan Murphy, who described the homes as "a picture of filth and squalor", saying that they were crowded, with residents sometimes sleeping four to a bed.
 She suggested that the only solution was "to condemn the area and move the people out".
 Negative stereotypes about the area were common in newspaper reporting of the time.
-Lawrie Barkwell, senior historian at Louis Riel Institute, has described Rooster Town as a "working-class community with a vibrant culture."
+Lawrie Barkwell, senior historian at Louis Riel Institute, has described Rooster Town as a "working-class community with a vibrant culture".